Cheese Making Recipe of the Month

 While I have always enjoyed making cow's milk cheese (I have a raw milk share), I am completely head-over-heels with goat's milk cheese.
 I am fascinated with the various cultures, molds, and processes for developing specific flavors and textures.
 Your website and monthly newsletters are a constant source of inspiration.
 Thank you.

-I will send you some photos of my latest cabécou ** (shown above and at right).
+I will send you some photos of my latest cabécou ** (shown above).

 Connie Meyer, Fort Collins, Colorado

 * This means she shares ownership of a goat with others and she is entitled to a portion of the milk the goat produces.
 Typically, that might be one gallon of milk for 40 weeks.